 These three are the moat.
 Each is enforced by deterministic code.
 None is replicable by adding a careful prompt to an existing AI builder; replication requires rebuilding the architecture upstream of the LLM.

 Sends, calendar events with external attendees, schema changes that constrain future reporting, pricing-page wording, auth shortcuts, normalization rules that silently change a financial series, money-moving actions, production deploys, database migrations, public posts: all are typed actions in the system's action taxonomy.
-Each typed action requires an approval token issued by the user before execution.
-The LLM may propose.
-Deterministic code decides whether the proposal is executable.
+When the calling AI (your Claude, ChatGPT, or operator model) proposes executing one of these through an action connector, it requests an approval token from Mandaire first.
+Mandaire issues the token or returns a hold.
+The LLM proposes.
+Deterministic code decides whether the proposal clears.
 Approval is one word; the work waits politely; it never bypasses.

-When Mandaire refuses a build, a send, or a commitment, the refusal goes into a persistent append-only ledger alongside the things that were built.
+When Mandaire holds a proposed build, send, or commitment, that hold goes into a persistent append-only ledger alongside the things that were cleared.
 Future requests of similar shape are evaluated against this state.
-A user who keeps asking for the same refused-on-good-grounds action will see the system reference the prior refusal, not silently re-evaluate.
+A user who keeps asking for the same held-on-good-grounds action will see the system reference the prior hold, not silently re-evaluate.
 This is state, not prompting; the persistence is what makes the refusal compound rather than reset on every conversation.

 These four are the practice, the intent-brief shape Mandaire enforces by requiring it in every project's startup.
 They are valuable.
 They are not the moat.
 A competent competitor can replicate them in a week with a careful system prompt.
 We list them here because you will see them in every Mandaire interaction; we do not claim them as architecture.